DJ Harvey: Ministry of Sound, collaborations and other projects (1990s—present)

 In the summer of 2014, he released an album with a new band, Wildest Dreams, on Smalltown Supersound.
 The album was well received.

-In 2014, at the DJ Awards in Ibiza, Harvey was the recipient of the Outstanding Contribution Award, in recognition of his body of work and influence within the electronic music industry.
+At the DJ Awards in Ibiza, Harvey was the recipient of the Outstanding Contribution Award, in recognition of his body of work and influence within the electronic music industry. he has an on island residency every summer Mercury Rising at Pikes Hotel in Freddie Mercury's old hotel suite converted into a club.